andrei5055/andrei5055.github.io/README.md

-SGraph calculates autocorrelation and potential profit (for one market share) by using autocorrelation, historical data and the following strategy:
+SGraph calculates autocorrelation and potential profit (for one market share) by using autocorrelation, historical data and the following every day strategy:

 1. If you do not have shares, then buy when market opens.